 ▼ Touch Tours

-To accompany our Audio Described performances we regularly have a Touch Tour that precedes the show.
-Our Touch Tour allows visually impaired patrons the opportunity to familiarise themselves with elements of the set, props and costumes.
+Our Touch Tour allows visually impaired patrons and those supporting them, the opportunity to familiarise themselves with elements of set, props and costumes before seeing the show.

 A Relaxed Performance is specifically designed to welcome people who will benefit from a more relaxed performance environment, including people on the autism spectrum, with sensory and communication difficulties, or a learning disability.
 There is a relaxed attitude to noise and movement and some small changes may be made to the light and sound effects.